Higherings/AutoSecureLogin/README.md

 # AutoSecureLogin
-Keep secure your Bastion Host from unauthorized login attempts automatically.
+Keep secure your Bastion Host in AWS from unauthorized login attempts automatically.